 Hosting Thanksgiving dinner is manageable if you use ABK’s guide to plan and carry out this otherwise overwhelming task!
 How to Host Thanksgiving Dinner is an easy to follow, step-by-step recipe guide that will make you look like a pro in the kitchen!

 - Take any help offered.
 If you’re hosting, and others want to help, LET THEM HELP.
 It’s okay if you don’t have total control.
-If Aunt Betty’s pie is a runny mess, no big deal.
-Remember, although I’m a bit of a food freak, it’s okay if everything doesn’t taste exactly as you planned or if every dish doesn’t turn out to look like it could be photographed for the next issue of Martha Stewart Living.
+If Aunt Betty’s pie is a runny mess, NO BIG DEAL.
+Remember, although I’m a bit of a control freak when it comes to food, it’s okay if everything doesn’t taste exactly as you planned or if every dish doesn’t turn out to look like it could be photographed for the next issue of Martha Stewart Living.
 This holiday is about family and friends and blessings.
 I’ve found the best way to end up with the tastiest dishes at your feast is to let guests bring what they love to cook!
-Every year my sister in law Sheri makes Southern specialties, because she learned how to make broccoli casserole and cornbread dressing and Southern specialty pies while she lived in Alabama for several years.
-Those are always her assignments.
+Every year my sister in law Sheri makes Southern specialties, because she learned how to make broccoli casserole and cornbread dressing and pies served in the south while she lived in Alabama.
 She makes them better than anyone else.
 Period.

 - Interested in step-by-step videos for your holiday dinner?
 Check out our ABK Essential Holiday Dinner videos!
-I’ll help take the stress out of planning, preparing and serving your holiday meal so everything is hot and ready to go at the same time!
+Let’s eliminate the stress associated with planning, preparing and serving a holiday meal!
 We will address FAQs and give you all the visual and mental tools you need to produce a delicious and memorable holiday dinner.

-Now that those two important items are out of the way, I’m going to point you toward our favorite Thanksgiving recipes on A Bountiful Kitchen!
+Now that those important items are out of the way, I’m going to point you toward our favorite Thanksgiving recipes on A Bountiful Kitchen!
 All of the recipes are delicious and simple for first time cooks or hosts to use on Thanksgiving.
-I’m an every year Thanksgiving cook and have been for 35+ years.
-I use each of these tried and true recipes.
+I am “an every year Thanksgiving cook” and have been for over 35 years.
+I use each of these tried and true recipes every year.

-After I list the recipe, I’ll break down the timing as for when to cook what, so it all ends up on the table hot, at the same time.
+After the recipe is listed, I’ll break down timing for when to cook what, so it all ends up on the table hot, at the same time.
 Also included are updated items on this post, Thanksgiving dishes that are on our family dinner table every year, without fail.
 The original post included beginner recipes, which I stand by if you are truly a beginner and want homemade and simple!

 Typical Thanksgiving eve scene in A Bountiful Kitchen…